Robust discrete complex analysis: A toolbox: Notation, assumptions and preliminaries

-Despite \ref{PropertyT} is formulated in terms of discrete harmonic functions only (which do not depend on a particular time parametrization of the underlying random walk), it is natural to mention the following interpretation: let us consider some time parametrization such that the (expected) time spent by the walk at a vertex $v$ before it jumps is of order $r_v^2$ (recall that local scales $r_v$ can be quite different for different $v$'s).
+Despite the fact that \ref{PropertyT} is formulated in terms of discrete harmonic functions only (which do not depend on a particular time parametrization of the underlying random walk), it is natural to mention the following interpretation: let us consider some time parametrization such that the (expected) time spent by the walk at a vertex $v$ before it jumps is of order $r_v^2$ (recall that local scales $r_v$ can be quite different for different $v$'s).
 Then we ask the expected time spent in a discrete disc $\BBsign_r(u)$ by the random walk started at $u$ before it hits $\pa\BBsign^\G_r(u)$ to be of order $r^2$, uniformly over all possible discrete discs.

-\begin{remark} In the first version of this paper, \ref{PropertyS} and \ref{PropertyT} were presented as additional {``black box assumptions''} and the following question was posed: do they hold true for any embedding satisfying (a)--(d) (with some ``quantitative'' version of (d) which the author, that time, thought to be necessary) or not?
-Very recently, the positive answer to this question has been given in \cite{ABGGN}:
+\begin{remark} In the first version of this paper, \ref{PropertyS} and \ref{PropertyT} were presented as additional {``black box assumptions''} and the following question was posed: do they hold true for any embedding satisfying (a)--(d) [with some ``quantitative'' version of (d) which the author, at the time, thought to be necessary] or not?
+Very recently, the positive answer to this question was given in \cite{ABGGN},

-The proofs in~\cite{ABGGN} are based on heat kernel estimates and the parabolic Harnack inequality (see also a useful discussion in~\cite[Section~2.1]{Koz07}).
+The proofs in \cite{ABGGN} are based on heat kernel estimates and the parabolic Harnack inequality; see also a useful discussion in \cite{Koz07}, Section~2.1.
 We are grateful to the authors of \cite{ABGGN} for helpful conversations on the subject.
-Also, it is worth noting that in some ``integrable'' cases (e.g., for simple random walks on regular lattices or special random walks on isoradial graphs~\cite{CS11}) \ref{PropertyS} and \ref{PropertyT} can be easily obtained due to nice ``local approximation properties'' of the random walk (\ref{RWtransprobaDef}).
+Also, it is worth noting that in some ``integrable'' cases (e.g., for simple random walks on regular lattices or special random walks on isoradial graphs \cite{CS11}) \ref {PropertyS} and \ref{PropertyT} can be easily obtained due to nice ``local approximation properties'' of the random walk (\ref {RWtransprobaDef}).
 In those cases, all the results of our paper can be obtained without any further references.
-In some sense, we consider \ref{PropertyS} and \ref{PropertyT} as a ``pointe de la jonction'': being formulated for simplest possible discrete domains (approximations of Euclidean discs), they provide a starting point for our toolbox which is more adapted for very rough $\O$'s. \end{remark}
+In some sense, we consider \ref {PropertyS} and \ref{PropertyT} as a ``pointe de la jonction'': being formulated for simplest possible discrete domains (approximations of Euclidean discs), they provide a starting point for our toolbox which is more adapted for very rough $\O$'s. \end{remark}

-\subsection{Basic facts: elliptic Harnack inequality, Green's function estimates and Beurling-type estimates}
+\subsection{Basic facts: Elliptic Harnack inequality, Green's function estimates and Beurling-type estimates}